sdosku20/Bookstore/README.md

 In order to log in use these identification credentials:

-As an Admin: Username: admin Password: admin
+As an Admin: Username: admin Password: admin \n
 As a Manager: Username: manager Password: manager
 As a Librarian: Username: librarian Password: librarian